wales-group/examples/tetra_ALA/03_Connecting_minima_with_OPTIM/README.md

 The **AMBER** topology file *coords.prmtop* is loaded to provide atom connectivity information that is missing in the *path.xyz* file.

 When you drag the slider in the 'VMD Main' window from left to right, you will see the structure move from the minimum in *start* and the global minimum in *final*.
 If you are paying attention, you might notice that some methyl groups appear to be spinning!
-Surely this isn't necessary?
+Surely this isn't necessary?!

 The *path.info* file actually contains **all** minima and transition states found during the **A9OPTIM** run, not just those on the initial discrete path between the endpoints.
 You will see in the next example that **PATHSAMPLE** sorts this out for us.